romaricdrigon/romaricdrigon.github.io/_posts/2019-06-19-cqrs-symfony-elasticsearch-react.md

 ---

 _Software architecture is an extremely interesting and useful topic.
-A lack of architecture and you code will turn into some spaghetti mess.
+A lack of architecture and your code will turn into some spaghetti mess.
-But if you overuse it, you code will be overcomplicated and equally hard to work with.
+But if you overuse it, your code will be overcomplicated and equally hard to work with.
 A few years ago I dived into the academic literature, and various online sources.
-This post is the first of a series about what I learnt and what I found useful in my past professional experiences._
+This post is the first of a series about what I learnt and what I found useful in my past professional experience._

 <!-- more -->

 **Command Query Responsibility Segregation**, or CQRS, is a very popular technical subject.
 A Github search of "Symfony CQRS" returned 117 repositories, including some examples on Symfony 4, a few bundles, a boilerplate and a skeleton (for Symfony 2/3).
 But beyond all the hype, CQRS is at core a very simple concept.